 TJ Watt is an award-winning nature and conservation photographer from Victoria, British Columbia.
 Combining his passion for rainforest conservation with professional photography, he sheds light on BC’s endangered old-growth forests in an effort to help see them saved.
 A self-confessed 'big-tree hunter', TJ can often be found driving rough backroads and exploring remote regions of Vancouver Island in search of the last old-growth giants.

-His compelling images have helped bolster environmental campaigns led by organizations like the Ancient Forest Alliance (of which he is a co-founder), Sierra Club of BC, Canopy, Wilderness Committee, and the David Suzuki Foundation, and played a pivotal role in securing the protection of endangered areas such as the now-famous Avatar Grove on Vancouver Island and a significant portion of Echo Lake on the Lower Mainland of BC.
-TJ's shots of the country's biggest trees and widest stumps have been featured in museums, magazines, books, newspapers, television, and art exhibits across Canada and around the world.
+His compelling images have helped bolster environmental campaigns led by organizations such as the Ancient Forest Alliance (of which he is a co-founder), Sierra Club of BC, Canopy, Wilderness Committee, and the David Suzuki Foundation.
+They've also played a pivotal role in securing the protection of important areas such as the now-famous Avatar Grove near Port Renfrew and a significant portion of Echo Lake on BC's Lower Mainland.
+From the country's biggest trees to its widest stumps, TJ's photos have been featured in museums, magazines, books, newspapers, television, and art exhibits across Canada and around the world.